HARDBALL EQUIPMENT GUIDE

 Cricket Balls

-While not technically part of your required gear list, one of the most common questions we're asked by new hardball players, is "what type of ball should I get to practice with?"
+Although not technically part of your required gear list, one of the most common questions from new hard ball players is, "What type of ball should I get to practice with?"
+We recommend any 142g leather ball.
+Just remember to watch the windows if you're practicing at home!

 Shop balls